carlohamalainen/carlohamalainen.github.io/_posts/2016-04-27-structured-logging.md

     attributes = HStoreField()
 </pre>

-We don&#8217;t have to define any views, just a serializer and view-set for the model.
+We don't have to define any views, just a serializer and view-set for the model.
 This is in [urls.py](https://github.com/carlohamalainen/django-struct-log/blob/master/djangostructlog/urls.py):

 <pre>class LogItemSerializer(serializers.HyperlinkedModelSerializer):
     class Meta: